mkurath/Github-Editor-New-Repository/docs/class2/module1/lab1.rst

    +------------------------+----------------------------------------+

    - Click the "Add" button
-   - Click the "finished" button
+   - Click the "Finished" button

    |image113|